top of page

 Handweaving on the floor loom

 A handwoven merino lambswool scarf or snood carries the time, skill, and intention of its maker.
-With care and gentle washing it can last for decades and even be passed down.
+With care and gentle washing, it can last for decades and even be passed down through generations.

 Colorful scarves with intricate patterns hang in a row.
 Patterns include yellow with blue shapes and blue-green-yellow plaid.
 Bright and vibrant.